blocknetdx/blocknet/doc/servicenode-budget.md

 Make it into the budget
 ------------------------

 After you get enough votes, execute `mnbudget projection` to see if you made it into the budget.
 If you the budget was finalized at this moment which proposals would be in it.
-Note: Proposals must be active at least 1 day on the network and receive 10% of the masternode network in yes votes in order to qualify (E.g. if there is 2500 masternodes, you will need 250 yes votes.)
+Note: Proposals must be active at least 1 day on the network and receive 10% of the servicenode network in yes votes in order to qualify (E.g. if there is 2500 servicenodes, you will need 250 yes votes.)

 Example:
 ```